as-ideas/oil/README.md

 ### SOI - Single Opt-In

 If you want to implement oil.js on a single site you only need the __Site Opt-In__ aka SOI.
 It stores a user's opt-in permit for the current site only.
-Default.
+Default setting.
 Also known as domain opt-in.

 ## Changelog